ewalldo/Packages-Project/Assets/Extensions/README.md

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
-- 1.1: Add extension methods to the AudioSource class
+- 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs

 ## 3 - Features <a name="features"/>
 - Extension methods for commonly used classes: